pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 ### Playwright Configuration

 Configure test execution via `.playwright.config.ts`, including timeout and retry options.
-The setup project `./auth.setup.ts` handles user authentication and saves credentials in `./.auth/user.json`.
+The setup projects run `./auth.setup.ts` which handles user authentication and saves the path to the logged in and linked profile paths in `.auth`.

 ### GitHub CI Integration